WhiskyDev/whiskydev.github.io/README.md

 ---

+### Add yourself to the members listing

+You can add yourself to the members page (and are encouraged to do so), by forking this repo, adding a new markdown page for yourself (use jamie-starke.md as an example), and then creating a pull request.

 ### Get started

 If you want to run this on your local machine to test things out before you commit them, the steps are: